anselm/blox/IDEAS.md

 			AND ALSO pass the parent blox and the behavior as arguments AND userland functions that are naked - declared directly in the documents - I can bind(parentbehavior) on

-# - XR SUPPORT broken?
-# - gltf load consolidation to avoid duplicate loads
-# - move the demos apart and make as separate files with links to source ( partially done )
-# - make sure all demos work again
-# - documentation

-	- document examples of events better; i did this a bit
-	- demonstrate scene switching
-	- explore an idea of loading and unloading scenes and a scene counter

 # [DONE] packages

 	[ kinda done? ]